chrsoo/microservices/README.md

 A nifty feature is that it will pass along all docker command line arguments to the Java runtime.

-## Alternative Solutions
+## Alternatives
 There are of course other solutions that still respect the DRY principle.

 For example it might be possible to get rid of the Dockerfile.
 If you are building with Maven a good candidate is to use [JIB](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin).

 Instead of using Jenkinsfiles you may use custom Git repostory manager hooks to provision new pipelines for repositories and branches as needed.
+This seems like a rather cumbersome approach though.

+Looking into other CI/CD tools than Jenkins can also be a good idea given the challengeds in writing pipeline DSL in Groovy.
+Any feedback on good alternatives that stay DRY is welcome!